This page describes known issues for PopcornFX Editor and simulation.

 This fix is valid for all versions from PopcornFX v2.0.0 up to PopcornFX v2.9.21 included.
 PopcornFX v2.10.0 and higher are not affected by this issue.

-After replacing the dll, PopcornFX Editor should launch correctly on Windows 11.
+After replacing the dll, PopcornFX Editor should launch correctly.